ericbulloch/kwmd/write_ups/try_hack_me/heartbleed.md

 ## Process

 This room has 2 parts.
 The first is information about the HeartBleed bug and what is causing it.
 The room provides a high level summary of how the bug can exploit memory on the server.
 There are a few external links that give more information and explain how this is a massive vulnerablity.
-The 2nd task wants you to exploit heartbleed on a server to get the flag.
+The 2nd task wants you to exploit HeartBleed on a server to get the flag.

 ## Task 1 Background Information